MSIA/e2e-airline-delay-app/web-app/README.md

 - `src`: Contains all source codes to power-up the app.py, also inside src, and test_modules.py under tests folder.
 - `tests`: Contains another Dockerfile for Unit Testing purpose, and test_modules.py for unit testing.

-**Note**: requirements.txt has slightly different lists of packages compared to `main` folder's requirements.txt due to the inclusion of streamlit related libaries.
+**Note**: requirements.txt has slightly different lists of packages compared to `pipeline` folder's requirements.txt due to the inclusion of streamlit related libaries.

 ### How We Built Streamlit App

-**This assumes that we followed the steps in pipeline main folder**
+**This assumes that we followed the steps in the pipeline folder**

 Once we have all three models (PCR, Random Forest, and Gradient Boosting) trained and saved in S3, we begin the process of remotely importing these pre-trained models.